 Is your prep person cutting off and discarding the bottom half of every head of lettuce because it’s dirty?
 Are you tossing out boxes of spoiled or expired food you discovered in the back of the cooler?
 Food waste is costing your operation money, and finding ways to reduce it is easier than you think.

 Waste is easy to spot when you see trash cans full of excess trimming or pans of unconsumed food.
 Fixing the problem starts by knowing why waste is happening and making changes at the pre-consumer level.
-Whether yours is a senior community, independent living, long-term care or an acute care kitchen, there are some common areas to examine.
+Whether yours is a senior community, independent living, long-term care, or an acute care kitchen, there are some common areas to examine.

 Are you buying the right products?

 Food waste prevention experts are fond of saying, “You can’t manage what you don’t measure.”
-Tracking what you buy, what you make and what is left over is the best way to manage forecasting, says Robb White, the Executive Chef and Food Waste Prevention Catalyst for LeanPath.
+Tracking what you buy, what you make, and what is left over is the best way to manage forecasting, says Robb White, the Executive Chef and Food Waste Prevention Catalyst for LeanPath.

 There’s a loop that starts with procurement and is followed by production, cooking, measuring waste, rebuilding recipe formulas, then back to procurement.
-Capturing that data and analyzing it matters in kitchens not mainly driven by sales numbers.
+Capturing that data and analyzing it matters in kitchens is not mainly driven by sales numbers.
 “The only data points you really have are: What did I purchase?
 What did I produce?
 And what was left?”
 White says.

 Tray waste studies can provide data to guide purchasing.
 If you’re buying the wrong pack size of a perishable product, unused food goes to waste.
-Switching to one or two pre-peeled, pre-cut or pre-cooked products can reduce waste and save labor time and money, White notes, but it’s impossible to know without tracking data.
+Switching to one or two pre-peeled, pre-cut, or pre-cooked products can reduce waste and save labor time, and money, White notes, but it’s impossible to know without tracking data.